 Time for a confession.
 Even though I rarely post about media issues on this blog, the truth is, I’m fascinated by media issues in the social age.
 Keeping up with media news/trends is a growing passion of mine, especially when it comes to PESO issues (media that’s: Paid, Earned, Shared, Owned).
 I ran across a superb article in VentureBeat that talks about brands failing to understand social media, especially the “social conversation” aspect.
 I also like that it quotes Ogilvy.

 “Going forward, they’ll [brands] need to use ‘paid’ to fuel ‘earned,’ but that doesn’t make the earned any less valuable.”

 I agree with Ogilvy.
-Let me just add: One common instance where using paid media to to fuel earned media is stupid and wasteful is if a brand or agency implements a paid campaign to pay crappy ‘bloggers’ – even if they’re riff raff – in a flaccid, visible-to-everyone way.
+Let me just add: One common instance where using paid media to to fuel earned media is stupid and wasteful is if a brand or agency implements a paid campaign to pay crappy ‘bloggers’ – even if they’re riff raff – in a way that everyone can see is flaccid.